kayrus/terraform-provider-openstack/website/docs/r/lb_l7policy_v2.html.markdown

 The following attributes are exported:

 * `id` - The unique ID for the L7policy.
-* `loadbalancer_id` - The Load Balancer on which the L7policy is associated with.
 * `region` - See Argument Reference above.
 * `tenant_id` - See Argument Reference above.
 * `name` - See Argument Reference above.